dotunlonge/Laravel-app/README.md

 # LARAVEL BASED SMS WEB APPLICATION

-A simple web application for sending messages to mobile numbers, utilising guzzle to make api requests .
+A web application for sending messages to mobile numbers, utilising guzzle to make api requests .

 Allows for user login and signup with email confirmation.